-Figure 4 shows back-trajectories terminating at 10 m above mean sea level for the period spanning the formation event.
-Although in situ wind direction was consistently

-- 5 from the east during this period, 72 h trajectories show significant changes in airmass history.
-During the high aerosol concentrations prior to the event, easterly winds brought air that had been in the free-troposphere only 36 h prior to measurement that was representative of background populations (Humphries et al., 2015).
-The air-mass change identified as period I of Fig. 3 and the first red track of Fig. 4a, shows the first - 10 signs of air changing direction within the 12 h prior to the event.
-The lower aerosol concentrations just prior to the event were found to correspond to air-masses that had recently come from the region north-west of the measurement location.
+Figure 4 shows back trajectories terminating at 10 m above mean sea level for the period spanning the formation event.
+Although in situ wind direction was consistently from the east during this period, 72 h trajectories show significant changes in air-mass history.
+During the high-aerosol concentrations prior to the event, easterly winds brought air that had been in the free troposphere only 36h prior to measurement that was representative of background populations (Humphries et al., 2015).
+The air-mass change, identified as period I of Fig. 3 and the first red track of Fig. 4a, shows the first signs of air changing direction within the 12 h prior to the event.
+The lower aerosol concentrations just prior to the event were found to correspond to air masses that had recently come from the region north-west of the measurement location.
 During the period of increasing CN (Fig. 4b), trajectories were found to "recirculate" around this northwest region for about 24 h, before being measured.
-This gives a meso-scale (~ 500 km) - spatial bound to the chemistry and conditions leading to the formation event, rather than the local-scale.
-A change from this recirculation occurs at approximately 15:00 (UTC; Fig. 4c), when the decreasing aerosol concentrations began to plateau before a sudden decrease, caused by an abrupt change in air-mass history that increased influence from areas further west of the recirculation region.
-Overall, trajectories support - the conclusion that a single air-mass influenced the measurement location throughout the period of interest, and that this air-mass came from the north-west.
+This gives a meso-scale ($\sim 500 \, \mathrm{km}$) spatial bound to the chemistry and conditions leading to the formation event, rather than the local scale.
+A change from this recirculation occurs at approximately 15:00 (UTC; Fig. 4c), when the decreasing aerosol concentrations began to plateau before a sudden decrease, coinciding with an abrupt change in air-mass history that increased influence from areas further west of the recirculation region.
+Overall, trajectories support the conclusion that a single air mass influenced the measurement location throughout the period of interest, and that this air mass came from the north-west.

-Independent measurements of atmospheric components, such as O_3 , can help in identifying air-mass influence.
-In Fig. 5a, O_3 can be seen to be relatively constant throughout the nucleation period at approximately 27.5 ppb, with abrupt changes ocpreviously.
-Notwithstanding the recent establishment of a number of continuous monitoring stations, background TGM concentrations are still relatively rare in the Southern Hemisphere (Slemr et al., 2015).
-Despite short term spikes above 1.5 ng m-3, our measurements generally showed background values ranging from 0.7 to 1.1 ng m-3,

-25 curring at times previously identified (via CN and trajectory data) as air-mass changes.
-The constant O3 concentrations between these abrupt changes then, are reflective of the influence of a single air-mass.
+Independent measurements of atmospheric components, such as O3, can help in identifying air-mass influence.
+In Fig. 5a, O3 can be seen to be relatively constant throughout the nucleation period at approximately 27.5 ppb, with abrupt changes occurring at times previously identified (via CN and trajectory data) as air-mass changes.
+The constant O3 concentrations between these abrupt changes then, are reflective of the influence of a single air mass.

-TGM is another independently measured atmospheric component that shows (Fig. 5a) significant and simultaneous change with the air-mass changes identified
+TGM is another independently measured atmospheric component that shows (Fig. 5a) significant and simultaneous change with the air-mass changes identified previously.
+Notwithstanding the recent establishment of a number of continuous monitoring stations, background TGM concentrations are still relatively rare in the Southern Hemi-